chriskormaris/NeuralNetworksInNumPy/README.md

 Bias terms are used.

-The precision that has been achieved is: 94.7 %
+The precision that was achieved: 94.7 %

 ## NeuralNetworksSpamHamClassification